Sir-Leon1/Donation_App/README.md

 ## Technologies Used
-- Scene builder : To create the user inger1.
+- Scene builder : To create the user interface.
-- [Technology 2: Description of technology 2.
-- [Technology 3]: Description of technology 3.
+- MySQL : To create a databse.
 - ...

 ## Screenshots